Go to the top of the page

 The JAL Group recognizes that the preservation and restoration of nature is a particularly important issue for a sustainable society, as it strengthens the social infrastructure, and commits to comprehensive solutions to biodiversity and climate change.

 To date, the JAL Group has actively promoted the conservation of biodiversity, including the conservation of species through the prevention of illegal wildlife trade, the preservation of ecosystems through plant quarantine, and the conservation of natural resources at World Natural Heritage sites.
-In addition, to address climate change, we have been working on upgrading to fuel-efficient aircraft, the steady implementation of JAL Green Operations, and the utilization of SAF in order to achieve net-zero CO2 emissions by 2050, while taking into consideration the impact of CO2 reduction efforts on the ecosystem.
+In addition, to address climate change, we have been working on upgrading to fuel-efficient aircrafts, the steady implementation of JAL Green Operations, and the utilization of SAF to achieve net-zero CO2 emissions by 2050, while taking into consideration the impact of CO2 reduction efforts on the ecosystem.
 (Disclosure of information on climate change based on the TCFD)

 The JAL Group aims to build a society in which nature and people coexist in harmony through its business activities.
 Based on the premise of reducing our impact on nature, we will create human flows through the preservation and experience of nature, and commercial and logistics flows through foods and merchandise that are products of rich ecosystems.
 In this way, we will create relationships and connections through mobility, and through the realization of "Nature Positive," we will create a future in which everyone can feel affluence and hope, thereby enhancing our corporate value.
 To realize these goals, we will work under our "Commitment to Nature".